mohan-slack/EKLStack-Research/values-readme.md

-1. Namespace and Replica Counts
+#**1.
+Namespace and Replica Counts**

-•	namespace: sgprho-prd-az1-elastic-search-rjfw4e
+    `namespace: sgprho-prd-az1-elastic-search-rjfw4e`
   o	This sets the namespace for the Elasticsearch deployment.
-•	masterreplicaCount: 3
+      `masterreplicaCount: 3`
   o	Number of master node replicas.
-•	clientreplicaCount: 1
+      `clientreplicaCount: 1`
   o	Number of client node replicas.
-•	datareplicaCount: 12
+      `datareplicaCount: 12`
   o	Number of data node replicas.

 2. Master Service
 •	masterService: "elasticsearch-master"
 o	Name of the master service.